 - Few more questions are here.

-The answers to these questions, combined with a basic knowledge of the field of regenerative medicine, should help to guide you into making an informed decision about your future stem cell therapy.
+The answers to these questions, combined with a basic knowledge of the field of regenerative medicine, should help to guide you in making an informed decision about your future stem cell therapy.

 The skilled and experienced team at the Mississippi Treatment Center harvests adipose-derived stem cells from SVF (Stromal Vascular Fraction) and rapidly reintroduces them, with minimal processing, through a safe deployment process.
 SVF is an abundant and reliable source of stem cells.
 Call (886)855 4823 or visit our website at http://www.gulfcoaststemcell.com to find out more.